 We find out about the current situation of the first property that Austin bought and the incredible story behind it.

 I didn’t really have the cash or the available money in my bank account to be able to go and put down this big deposit and pay off a ton of equity.
 Like I had a little bit of an introduction where I can pay a small chunk of the deposit and wait a couple more years, save and earn some more, and then pay the remainder.
 So when I was choosing the property, I realised I’m probably going to have to really choose the least expensive property that’s available in this development.
 So there were two options for me at that lower price.
-There was a few thousand in difference, but not too much.
-But one of the options was, both were two bedroom apartments, but one had a balcony at each end and was quite a thin, longer style apartment.
+There were a few thousand in difference, but not too much.
+But one of the options was, both were two-bedroom apartments, but one had a balcony at each end and was quite a thin, longer style apartment.

 And the other option was a corner apartment, which was on the ground floor, but it had a squarish layout where all the bedrooms flowed out into the living space.
-And there were positive and negatives about both of them.
-But what was interesting about the long, thin one, there were multiple different properties that had the exact same layout as this one.
+And there were positives and negatives about both of them.
+But what was interesting about the long, thin one, there were multiple different properties that had the exact same layout like this one.
 And the corner apartment, which was on the ground floor, was unique and there was no other design like it.
 It actually had, because it was on the ground floor, a bigger terrace than the ones above it for their balconies.
 It had some nice greenery that was going to be maintained by the strata.
 It actually had a nice outlook and some water views too.
 So what happened here really is that I ended up picking a really unique property that was scarce.

 There weren’t many like it.
 And so during the period of the build and they were getting close to me having to pay the remaining of the deposit, the developer, which was Walker Corporation at the time, came to me and said, we would like to rent out your property as a showroom for selling the remaining developments and buildings that we have.
 It kind of took me to my next step in the journey.
 And it was like, well I bought an apartment which is residential and now they’re telling me something about having to turn the apartment and the permits into a commercial permit.
 So there was a lot there that I needed to learn and I was like, they’re going to turn it into a commercial property.
 Do commercial properties get more rent than residentials?
-If I sell it, am I able to sell commercial real estate for more than a residential property?
+If I sell it, am I able to sell commercial real estate for more than residential property?

 He did some research on the site as the property was still being developed and was surprised by what he saw.

 This was a big decision for me.
 This is all my money going towards this thing.
-Is this what I want to do and move forward with.
-Prior to them actually contacting me, because this was such a big investment for me and it was local to where I lived, I was probably maybe a 10 minute drive away.
+Is this what I want to do and move forward with?
+Prior to them actually contacting me, because this was such a big investment for me and it was local to where I lived, I was probably maybe a 10-minute drive away.
 I would pass by the development to see how they were progressing.
 As we got closer to the end I noticed that they’d put in a set of stairs going up into the terrace which shouldn’t have been there.
 And I was like, this is a bit weird.

-This is like some really wide stairs.
+These are like some really wide stairs.
 Like this doesn’t look like a personal set of stairs.
 This looks like an entrance into a shopping centre or a showroom.
 I think I talked to someone there on the ground at the time and just said, what’s happening?
 They were like, we’re just building this into an office and without them really knowing who I was.
 So I realised that they’re looking and they’ve already invested in turning this into a showroom.
 So they’ve made this commitment and putting me in a pretty good position knowing this information.
 So that when they approached me to ask if they could do this, I knew that I could ask for better terms.

 After so many twists and turns, Austin shares the final outcome of the extraordinary story of his first investment property.